poiyomi/PoiyomiDocs/docs/general/render-preset.md

 ### Fade

-- Render queue: `3000` (Transparent)
+- Render Queue: `3000` (Transparent)
 - ZWrite: `Off`

 Fade is a fully transparent preset, and allows an object to be completely faded away when its alpha value is 0.
 This is useful for things that need reliable partial transparency, but also need to disappear completely.

 ### Transparent

-- Render queue: `3000` (Transparent)
+- Render Queue: `3000` (Transparent)
 - ZWrite: `Off`

 Transparent is like fade, but will keep specular highlights and reflections, like real transparent materials.
 This is more useful for rendering transparent physically-based materials, like glass, water, etc.

 ### TransClipping

-- Render queue: `2450` (AlphaTest)
+- Render Queue: `2460` (AlphaTest+10)
 - ZWrite: `On`

-TransClipping is like Transparent, but will write to the z-buffer, and render on the AlphaTest queue.
+TransClipping is like Transparent, but will write to the Z-buffer and render on the AlphaTest queue +10.
 This can sometimes fix certain transparency issues, but may cause other issues.

 ## Color Blend Presets